 Don’t be daunted, the “Wash the Flour” method is both easy and versatile!
-Check out the video above* or follow the simple step-by-step guide to help you get going.
+Check out the video above* or follow the simple step-by-step guide below to help you get going.

 Mix 3 parts of your favorite all-purpose (AP) flour or bread flour (which has a slightly higher protein content and may yield a slight bit more gluten) with 1 part water.
 You can really use any type of wheat flour, but ideally you want it to have at least 11% protein content.
 Avoid anything under 10% entirely, like pastry flour.
 A good place to start is approximately 6 cups of flour to 2 cups of water, which should yield about 4-6 servings of seitan after washing.
 Knead this mixture enough to come together as a smooth ball of dough.
 It doesn’t have to be perfectly uniform, just make sure all the flour and water are mixed together.
 If you find it’s really sticking to your fingers, add a little bit more flour.
 If you find it’s really tough and crumbly, add a bit more water.
 Let it rest like this for about 15 minutes or more.

 The dough ball should now be well rested and very easy to knead into a cohesive ball.
 This should only take about a minute.
 Place it in a bowl and cover it with cool water for at least 1 hour, but not longer than 8-10.
 Too short doesn’t give enough time for the gluten strands to come together.
 Too long and they start to fall apart and become mushy.
 It is fine even in the warmer months to leave it to rest out on your kitchen counter.

 *You don’t have to cover it with cool water, you can simply cover it with a damp cloth.
 I prefer using the water because I find it easier to wash if none of it has been able to dry out, and I’d prefer not doing another piece of laundry.
 Plus, you can do your first wash in the water used to cover it so you don’t waste it.